 El Alamein offensive underway in Egypt

-The US has no carriers in service in the Pacific.
+The U.S. has no aircraft carriers in service in the Pacific.

 Enterprise is repairing at Noumea;

 Saratoga repairing at Pearl Harbor.

 Wasp sunk by submarine,

 - Nov 1-4.
 Kokumbona offensive on Guadalcanal.

 - Nov 2-12.
 Battle with Japanese landing at Koli Point.